rt-sloan/SQL/README.md

-# SQL
+# Source code
-Thank you for visiting the SQL source code repository for Robert Sloan.
-I wrote most of the queries using Google Big Query Sandbox and utilized datasets from the Google Big Query Public Data.
+Thank you for visiting the source code repository for Robert Sloan.
+I am currently working with SQL and Python.
+I am currently pursuing a Google Data Analytics Professional Certificate.
+At the time of writing I am almost complete and only have Power Bi and R programming to complete my studies.
-I have also utilized some datasets from Kaggle.
-The dialect of SQL that I am using is just basic SQL but I have also included some examples from the PostgreSQL dialect as well.
-I have made it known and clear when I am using PostgreSQL.